MicrosoftDocs/sdk-api/sdk-api-src/content/dbghelp/nf-dbghelp-symsrvstoresupplementw.md

 ---
 UID: NF:dbghelp.SymSrvStoreSupplementW
 title: SymSrvStoreSupplementW function (dbghelp.h)
 description: Stores a file in the specified supplement to a symbol store.
 The file is typically associated with a file in the symbol server.
+(SymSrvStoreSupplementW)
 helpviewer_keywords: ["SymSrvStoreSupplement","SymSrvStoreSupplement function","SymSrvStoreSupplementW","base.symsrvstoresupplement","dbghelp/SymSrvStoreSupplement","dbghelp/SymSrvStoreSupplementW"]
 old-location: base\symsrvstoresupplement.htm
 tech.root: Debug